ronkow-sfa/fao-sfa-forum/README.md

 For the 2023 to 2025 dataset, you need to upload the data in small batches.
 Try uploading 100 records at a time.
 If the app can output the results in a few minutes, then you can try uploading more records.

-If it cannot handle 100 records, you probably need to sign up for a payment plan.
+If it cannot handle 100 records, consider signing up for a payment plan.
 Please check the app's information on how much data it can handle before you sign up for the payment plan.

 ***
 ### POWER QUERY